May 13, 1820 – Florence Nightingale:

 During her first winter, 4,077 soldiers died there.
 Ten times more soldiers died from illnesses such as typhus, typhoid, cholera and dysentery than from battle wounds.

 In recognition of her pioneering work, the Nightingale Pledge taken by new nurses, and the Florence Nightingale Medal, the highest international distinction a nurse can achieve, were named in her honor, and the annual International Nurses Day is celebrated around the world on her birthday.
 Her reforms improved healthcare for all of British society, advocating better hunger relief in India, helping to abolish prostitution laws, and expanding the acceptable forms of female participation in the workforce.

 Nightingale’s work improved the lives of women everywhere, yet she criticized early Women’s Rights activists for alleging that there was a lack of careers for women while lucrative medical positions, under the supervision of Nightingale went perpetually unfilled.
 She preferred the friendship of powerful men, insisting they had done more than women to help her attain her goals, writing:

 “I have never found one woman who has altered her life by one iota for me or my opinions”.

 However, her most long-lasting friendships were with women.
 She kept up a prolonged correspondence with Irish nun Sister Mary Clare Moore, with whom she had worked in Crimea.
-And Mary Clarke was constant companion from when they met in 1837 until her passing in 1910, at 90-years-old.
+And Mary Clarke remained her constant companion from when they met in 1837 until her passing in 1910, at 90 years old.